PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 What should I do if I am running late or will miss the camp's check-in?

 If for some reason you are arriving after the set registration time, please contact the Sport Camps office and inform the office of all details of your arrival so that we can better assist you.
-Late arrivals should report to the Commons Information Desk to check-in.
+Late arrivals should report to the Commons Desk to check-in.
 Each Commons Desk is staffed twenty-four hours/day to assist you.
-Once you have checked in to your residence hall room, Sport Camps personnel will direct you and accompany you to your camp session.
+Once you have checked in to your residence hall room, Sport Camps personnel will direct and accompany you to your camp session.

 Can parents stay and watch camp?